Discover More Programs

 Prepare for tests and applications

-Each program’s application requirements and processes vary, so it’s a good idea to confirm with schools before starting your applications.
-Also, determine if the program has eligibility criteria, such as a minimum undergraduate GPA or a specific bachelor’s degree.
+Each program’s application requirements and processes vary.
+Many programs have eligibility criteria that you must meet in order to be accepted, such as a minimum undergraduate GPA or a specific bachelor’s degree.

 In general, students applying to an online master’s in curriculum and instruction program will have to submit the following: